solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 Some common uses for this data include:

-    - Review if high evictions are occuring.
+- Review if high evictions are occurring.
 If so, shared buffers should be increased.
-    - Large number of fsyncs by client backends could indicate misconfiguration of the shared buffers and/or the checkpointer
+- Large number of fsyncs by client backends could indicate misconfiguration of the shared buffers and/or the checkpointer.